lilyruth/lilyruth/README.md

 ## 🌷 I'm Ruthie.
 Nice to meet you!

-### 🎓 I've earned a Bachelor of Art in Interdisciplinary Studies and a Master of Library Science, and I'm making the change to tech.
+### 🎓 I've earned a Bachelor of Arts in Interdisciplinary Studies and a Master of Library Science, and I'm making the change to tech.

 - I'm currently enrolled in the Cook Systems FastTrack bootcamp.
 - 💖 I graduated [Nucamp](https://nucamp.co) in November 2021.